-The radio has a high voltage input detection system, to inform you of high voltage use.
+The radio has a high voltage input detection system, to warn you if an overvoltage situation occurs.

-Eg. : If the power supply voltage exceeeds 18volts DC, The 24v icon display will appear on the LCD when the unit is turned on.
+Eg.: If the power supply voltage exceeds 17volts DC, the channel display (LCD backlight) will flash in 3 different colors when the unit is turned on.